shucongzhang/shucongzhang.github.io/_pages/about.md

 * Self-supervised learning for speech processing
 * Speech enhancement.

-Please see the publication page for a **one-liner description** about each publication.
+For more details, please visit the publication page.
+It categorizes papers based on their research topics and includes a **one-liner description** for each publication.

 **Contact**: dacong001[AT]hotmail.com